 The Council holds 3000 shares, Barnfield 7000.
 It requires Barnfield for each project to transfer an amount of cash into a joint venture account equivalent to the land value x 2.33 and the Council to commit the land, (an investment ratio of 30:70).

-The Board shall consist of six personnel, three representatives nominated each by the Council and Barnfield.
-The Council's representation was two officers and an elected member.
-However, in March 2020, the Council's Policy Committee elected to change the representation to two members and one officer.
+The Board consists of six personnel, three representatives nominated each by the Council and Barnfield.
+The Council's representation was two elected members and an officer.